carpentries/amy/docs/users_guide/admin_index.md

 * **Assigned to**: The admin user the event is assigned to
 * **Tags**: Any tags applied to that event
 * **Host**: The organisation hosting the event
-* **Administrator** The event administrator (A lesson program for centrally organised workshops, self organised, or Instructor Training)
+* **Administrator** The event administrator (A lesson program for centrally organised workshops, self organised, Instructor Training, or Collaborative Lesson Development Training)
 * **Completed** Whether the "completed" box has been checked, indicating all necessary work for that event is complete
 * **Country** Country from the event's location
 * **Continent** Continent based on the country